notavailable4u/myFlix-client/README.md

 # Project Name: myFlix React app

 ## Project Description
-This project was created as part of the curriculum for the Full Stack Web Development Program at [Career Foundry](https://careerfoundry.com/en/courses/become-a-web-developer/).
-It is a client-side interface, built using the React library, for previously created server-side code (REST API and database) of a movie themed app named, "myFlix".
+This project was created as part of the curriculum for the Full Stack Web Development Program at [Career Foundry](https://careerfoundry.com/en/courses/become-a-web-developer/).[^1] It is the client-side / Front-End User Interface, built using React and React-Bootstrap, for previously created server-side component of a movie themed MERN Single Page Application.
+Currently hosted on Netlify (https://movie-api-pgannon.netlify.app/login).

-Pre-existing code can be viewed here: (https://github.com/notavailable4u/movie_api-2)
+Pre-existing Server Side Back-End source code can be viewed here: (https://github.com/notavailable4u/movie_api-2)

+[^1]: If you are considering enrolling in the Full Stack Web Development Program at Career Foundry, I cannot strongly enough caution you to NOT ENROLL.
+The lessons are filled with so much deprecated code and blatant errors that it is criminal.
+Feel free to contact me if you would like more detailed information.

 ## Project Features and Views Requirements
 + Main View